 Founded in 2003 by parents seeking to improve programming available for their children with autism, Milestones exists to serve, support and enrich the local autism community.
 Then and now, we are the preeminent autism resource in Northeast Ohio for information about an individual’s social, emotional, educational, recreational, therapeutic, vocational, and housing needs from birth through adulthood.
 Milestones is the first call for help at each transition of an individual’s life.

-Milestones Autism Resources is dedicated to improving the quality of life for individuals on the autism spectrum by educating, coaching and connecting the autism community with evidence-based information.
+Milestones Autism Resources improves the lives of individuals on the autism spectrum by educating, coaching and connecting the autism community with evidence-based information.